m4ttsch/omscs-notes-notes/operating-systems/threads-and-concurrency.md

 ### Many-to-One Model
 In this model, all of the user level threads for a process are mapped onto a single kernel level thread.
 At the user level, there is a thread management library to makes decisions about which user level thread to map onto the kernel level thread at any given point in time.
 That user level thread will still only run once that kernel level thread is scheduled on the CPU by the kernel level scheduler.

 The benefit of this approach is that it is portable.
 Everything is done at the user level, which frees us from being reliant on the OS limits and policies.
-As well, we don’t have make system calls for any thread-related decisions.
+As well, we don't have make system calls for any thread-related decisions.

 However, the operating system loses its insight into application needs.
-It doesn’t even know that the process is multithreaded.
+It doesn't even know that the process is multithreaded.
 All it sees is one kernel level thread.
 If the user level library schedules a thread that performs some blocking operation, the OS will place the associated kernel level thread onto some request queue, which will end up blocking the entire process, even though more work can potentially be done.

 ### Many-to-Many Model
 This model allows for some user threads to have a one-to-many relationship with a kernel thread, while allowing other user threads to have a one-to-one relationship with a kernel thread.